explosion/spacy-course/chapters/en/slides/chapter3_04_scaling-performance.md

 doc = nlp.make_doc("Hello world!")
 ```

-Notes: If you only need a tokenized Doc object, you can use the nlp dot make doc
+Notes: If you only need a tokenized `Doc` object, you can use the `nlp.make_doc`
-method instead, which takes a text and returns a Doc.
+method instead, which takes a text and returns a doc.

-This is also how spaCy does it behind the scenes: nlp dot make doc turns the
+This is also how spaCy does it behind the scenes: `nlp.make_doc` turns the text
-text into a Doc before the pipeline components are called.
+into a doc before the pipeline components are called.

 ---